 If you are playing a DRAGONLANCE campaign game, then these are the starting locations for the moons in your campaign.
 Hereafter, advance the moons one box per game day to keep track of their positions during the campaign.
 This allows your players to plan for regular changes in the lunar cycles.

-Moon Tracking Chart
+Moon tracking Chart

 Solinari: period of 36 standard days with 9 days per quarter.

-Nuitari: period of 28 standard days with 7 days per quarter.
-Lunitari: period of 8 standard days with 2 days per quarter.
+NUITARI: period of 28 standard days with 7 days per quarter.